 With Appen, you can generate and label custom data.
 Appen uses APIs and human intelligence to generate labeled training data.
 Integrated with the NVIDIA Transfer Learning Toolkit, the Appen Data Annotation platform and services allow you to eliminate time-consuming annotations and create the right training data to train with TLT for your use cases.

 Few provide straightforward tools for annotation.
 By simple clicks and selecting the region around the objects on the image, you can quickly generate the annotations.
-With Hasty, Sama, and Labelbox, you can label datasets in the formats compatible with TLT.
+With Hasty, Labelbox, Sama, and Clarifai, you can label datasets in the formats compatible with TLT.

 Hasty provides such tools like DEXTR and GrabCut to create labeled data.
 With DEXTR, you click on the north, south, east, and west of an object and a neural network looks for the mask.
 For GrabCut, you select the area where the object is and add or remove regions with markings to improve the results.